dolthub/docs/content/concepts/dolt/sql/views.md

 ## What is a View?

-Views look like tables when used in a select statement but the data in views is generated using SQL stored in the view definition.
+Views look and act like tables, but the data in views is materialized on the fly using a view definition query that itself references concrete tables.
 The data is actually stored in the tables the views reference not the view itself.

 ## How to use Views